paritytech/json-rpc-interface-spec/src/api/chainHead_unstable_follow.md

 **Parameters**:

 - `withRuntime`: A boolean indicating whether the events should report changes to the runtime.
+- `withHeader`: A boolean indicating whether the `newBlock` and the `initialized` events should report the block's header.

 **Return value**: String containing an opaque value representing the operation.